dcberlin/dcb-berlin-guide/README.md

 ## Implementation

 This is a monorepo containing all the moving parts of the web app.
-The application consists of a Django server which persists it in Postgres and provides it through a REST API.
+The application consists of a Django server which persists data in Postgres and provides it through a read-only REST API.
-The data is consumed by frontend client built with React and can also be directly used by the public (read-only).
+The data is consumed by frontend client built with React and can also be directly used by the public.
 Data input is done by authorized users via the Django Admin.

 ## Set up for development